Department of English

 Forthcoming Book Chapters

 Sylvia Plath's Library.
-A visual archive displaying photographs of covers of the books that Plath owned and annotated, which are housed at Smith College, Indiana University, and Emory University.
+A visual archive displaying covers of the books that Plath owned and annotated, which are housed at Smith College, Indiana University, and Emory University.

 Digital Publications and Media